dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

   `overlap_factor=1` also corresponds with `extrusion_ratio=1`.
 However it's not useful for surface coverage.

+There are also many different ways to define the `perimeter_edge`, but an easy option is to also use the same `overlap_factor` formula to give a `perimeter_factor` for the amount the edge-bulge overlaps the perimeter.
+This means `perimeter_factor=0` is equivalent to "outer-most edge" which is useful for clearance fits, and `perimeter_factor=1` is equivalent to "average edge" which is useful for interference fits or accurate enclosed volume.

 ## A Bridge Extrusion Model

 In OrcaSlicer, normal line cross-sections are based on the [flow maths](https://manual.slic3r.org/advanced/flow-math) that models the extruded line cross-section as a rounded-ended rectangle, which is used to define the `line_width` and `line_flow`, with `overlap_factor` defining the `line_contact` between adjacent lines.
+For the outer-wall lines we add a `perimeter_factor` which is calculated the same as `overlap_factor` but specifies the overlap for the external perimeter.
+We use this normal line extrusion model for any line that is printed "squished" onto a supporting surface.

-However, the lines are packed together with a hard-coded `overlap_factor=1`, which gives a `line_spacing = line_flow/layer_height`, which is equivalent to a simple rectangular model with `line_width = line_spacing`.
-For the outer-wall lines the external perimeter is at the outer-most-edge of the rounded-edge "bulge", so there is no perimeter overlap, or `perimeter_factor=0`.
+**NOTE:** OrcaSlicer doesn't have exposed settings for `overlap_factor` which is hard-coded internally to 1, or for `perimeter_factor`, which is effectively internally hard-coded to 0.
+Hard-coding `overlap_factor=1` means `line_spacing = line_flow/layer_height`, which is equivalent to a simple rectangular model with `line_width = line_spacing`.
+Hard-coding `perimeter_factor=0` means the perimeter is defined as at the outer-most-edge of the rounded-edge "bulge".

-OrcaSlicer doesn't (yet) have exposed settings for `overlap_factor` which is hard-coded internally to 1, or for `perimeter_factor`, which is internally hard-coded to 0.
-For completeness we include these factors in the model, but note they cannot (yet) be changed in OrcaSlicer from the defaults.
+For completeness we include these factors in the model, but note they cannot be changed in OrcaSlicer from the defaults.

-Bridge lines are not squished against a layer below so we model them as circular cross-sections that overlap with adjacent bridge (or perimeter) lines, and also with the layer above.
+Bridge lines are not squished against a layer below so we model them as circular cross-sections that overlap with adjacent bridge lines (or possibly perimeter lines at the bridge edges), and also with the layer above.
 The `bridge_diameter` defines both the horizontal width and vertical thickness.

 In addition to rounded sides that overlap horizontally with a `horizontal_overlap_factor`, bridge lines have rounded top and bottom surfaces